Production Under 14 CFR Part 21,Subparts F, G, K, and O

 Approval of Modified Seating System Initially Approved Under a Technical Standard Order

 This advisory circular (AC) provides information, clarification, and procedural guidance for the approval and installation of modified technical standard order (TSO)approved seating systems in U.S. type-certificated aircraft.
 In this AC, we address modifications that result from design changes, repairs, and alterations pursuant to Title 14 of the Code of Federal Regulations (14 CFR) parts 21 and 43.

 This AC is not mandatory and does not constitute a regulation.
-We describe acceptable means, though it is not the only means, for using electronic modeling systems in design, manufacture, installation, and inspection processes.
-If you use the means described in this AC, you must follow it in its entirety
+This AC describes an acceptable means, but not the only means, to modify TSO seating systems.
+However, if you use the means described in this AC, you must follow it in all important respects.

 |21.101-1B||AIR-100||Establishing the Certification Basis of Changed Aeronautical Products This advisory circular (AC) provides guidance for the application ofthe "Changed Product Rule (CPR)," pursuant to Title 14 ofthe Code ofFederal Regulations (14 CFR) 21.101, Designation ofapplicable regulations, and 21.19, Changes requiring a new type certificate, for changes made to type certificated aeronautical products.||03-11-2016|